 Here Oranges came 4 times.
 So 4 is called the frequency of an Orange.
-Similarly frequency of Guava is 3
+Similarly frequency of Guava is 3 .....

-Would it have been so easy for Laxmi's mother to count if the number of children in class had been 50.
-It would not have been as she would have had to repeat the process of going over the list of fruits for finding the number of each fruit.
+Would it have been so easy for Laxmi's mother to count if the number of children in class had been 50?
+What do you think?